ibm-cloud-docs/openshift/openshift_worker_plan.md

 **What flavors are available to me?** </br>
 Classic standard clusters can be created on [virtual](#vm) and [bare metal](#bm) worker nodes.
 If you require additional local disks, you can also choose one of the bare metal flavors that are designed for [software-defined storage](#sds) solutions, such as Portworx.
 Depending on the level of hardware isolation that you need, virtual worker nodes can be set up as shared or dedicated nodes, whereas bare metal machines are always set up as dedicated nodes.
 If you create a free classic cluster, your cluster is provisioned with the smallest virtual worker node flavor on shared infrastructure.

+VPC clusters can be provisioned as standard clusters on shared [virtual](#vm) worker nodes only, and must be created in one of the supported [multizone-capable metro cities](/docs/openshift?topic=openshift-regions-and-zones#zones).
+Free VPC clusters are not supported.

 **Can I combine different flavors in a cluster?** </br>
 Yes.
 To add different flavors to your cluster, you must [create another worker pool](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_worker_pool_create).
 You cannot resize existing worker pools to have different compute resources such as CPU or memory.